Pran Nath Lekhi: Family

 When Pran Nath Lekhi died on 28 February 2010, he was survived by his wife Kamla and three children.
 His son, Aman Lekhi was also designated as Senior Advocate in 2005.
-He has handled variety of matters in the Supreme Court, most popular among them are Constitutional validity of ban on lotteries, Lajpat Nagar bomb blast, Redfort shootout, Vasantkunj multiple murder case etc. He has also argued in the matters such as 2G Spectrum, Right to information, CWG, Medical negligence etc. He successfully dealt with probate of will of Rajmata Vijaya Raje Scindia.
+He has handled variety of matters in the Supreme Court, most popular among them are Constitutional validity of ban on lotteries, Lajpat Nagar bomb blast, Redfort shootout, Vasantkunj multiple murder case etc. He has also argued in the matters such as 2G Spectrum, Right to information, CWG, Medical negligence etc. He dealt with probate of will of Rajmata Vijaya Raje Scindia.
 Aman Lekhi, a successful celebrity Advocate like his father but always far from any media glare.

 His daughter-in-law, Meenakshi Lekhi, is a member of the Indian parliament, lawyer of the Supreme Court and a socio-political activist.
 She is the Vice President of the BJP Mahila Morcha and the National Spokesperson of the BJP Media Cell.
 In the 2014 Indian parliamentary elections, Meenakshi Lekhi won from the New Delhi parliament seat on a BJP ticket.